Yesterland Reminders of Defunct

 former Plaza Swan Boats canal

 The Plaza Swan Boats operated seasonally between May 1973 and August 1983.
-The leisurely ride on the Plaza Swan Boats included a loop around the Swiss Family Treehouse.
-Because each boat required a cast member, it was an expensive ride to operate.
-Although the ride has been gone for a quarter century, the loading dock and the canals still grace the Hub at the Magic Kingdom.
+The leisurely ride circled around the Hub and entered Adventureland, where it passed behind the Swiss Family Treehouse.
+Because each boat required a cast member, it was costly to operate.

 line